Enriched model categories and presheaf categories: Changing the categories and , keeping fixed

 \section{Changing the categories $\sD$ and $\sM$, keeping $\sV$ fixed}

 We return to the general theory and consider when we can change $\sD$, keeping $\sV$ fixed, without changing the Quillen equivalence class of $\mathbf{Pre} (\sD,\sV)$.
+This is crucial to the sequel \cite{GM2}.
 We allow $\sV$ also to change in the next section.
 Together with our standing assumptions on $\sV$ and $\sM$ from \S\ref{standass}, we assume once and for all that all categories in this section and the next satisfy the hypotheses of \myref{level2}.
 This ensures that all of our presheaf categories $\mathbf{Pre} (\sD,\sV)$, and $\mathbf{Fun} (\sD^{op},\sM)$ are cofibrantly generated $\sV$-model categories.
 We will not repeat this standing assumption.